quicwg/wg-materials/interim-17-10/minutes.md

 Mike asks if we could weaken MUST to MUST NOT send an ACK to every ACK only packet.

-dkg: this will result in corner cases where every millionth packet isn't ACKed.
+DKG: this will result in corner cases where every millionth packet isn't ACKed.

 Roni: it is easy enough to include PAD or PING to solicit ACKs where they are wanted.